Ash2112-Hash/Ash2112-Hash/README.md

 - 👨‍💻 All of my projects are available at [My Website](My Website)

-- 📝 I am currently working as a Python and Arduino project developer for [McMaster VENTURE Academy](https://youthprograms.eng.mcmaster.ca/)
+- 📝 I am currently working as a Assistant Project developer for [McMaster VENTURE Academy](https://youthprograms.eng.mcmaster.ca/) that involved Python and Arduino

 - 💬 Ask me about **Python and Arduino concepts**